SAP-samples/security-research-taintgraphs/PAVUDI/README.md

 - For data extraction multiple days depending on the repository size (tested with c4.4xlarge EC2)
 - For model training (about 1 hour on g4dn EC2 or 8 hours on MacBook Pro 2019)

+## Preparations

+Download the dataset from https://drive.google.com/file/d/1gKJ3RCG97igLX0JSV8FMWLRJv4Wygzg4/view?usp=sharing and place it to the data folder.

 ## Run via Docker